 Best cities for safe bicycling in Canada

 Cycling in Cities is a research program out of the University of British Columbia (UBC).
 The program investigates factors that encourage and discourage bicycling, including transportation infrastructure, awareness and safety and air pollution.
-Last year the research team released their own list that ranked 10 Canadian cities in order of bikeability.
-(The research was limited to studying one city per province and, as a result, did not compare every Canadian city.)
-Here’s the list, ranked by bikeability:
+The research team released their own list that ranked 10 Canadian cities in order of bikeability.
+The research was limited to studying one city per province and, as a result, did not compare every Canadian city.
+Here’s the list of the best cities for cyclists, ranked by bikeability:

 - Victoria, British Columbia

 - Vancouver, British Columbia